Skip to content

 3. Each router builds a link-state database.

-4. Each router runs SPF and installs the best routes.
+4. Each router runs Shortest Path First (SPF) and installs the best routes.

 interface Loopback0